Letter of Credit Process

 For Exporters / Suppliers:

-- Payments are assured, once all the documents are submitted as stated in the issued LC T&Cs.
+- Payments are assured, once all the documents are submitted as stated in the issued MT700 T&Cs.

 - It reduces the risk in situations when a buyer changes or revokes their order.